 - Continue to call your place of employment after you ask them to stop

-- Contact friends or family members about the debt or disclose information to them
+- Contact friends, family or neighbors and disclose information about the debt to them

 - Harass you using threats or profane language